Magic Kingdom for Seniors

 This area pays homage to exotic lands.
 Pirates of the Caribbean was recently redone to incorporate Captain Jack Sparrow and his archnemesis Barbossa from the popular film series.
 Most fans agree that the addition was tastefully done.
 Take the ride whether or not you have seen the movies.

 Do not miss Tom Sawyer’s Island.
 Based on the writings of Mark Twain, the Island hearkens back to childhood, complete with forts to explore, guns to “fire,” and swinging bridges to bounce across.
-Or if more sedate activities appeal, grab a peanut butter and jelly sandwich from Aunt Polly’s and enjoy a game of checkers on a barrel top board, then relax in a rocking chair and let the world go by.
+Or if more calm activities appeal, grab a peanut butter and jelly sandwich from Aunt Polly’s and enjoy a game of checkers on a barrel top board, then relax in a rocking chair and let the world go by.

 Cool off and rest your feet at the Hall of Presidents, featuring audio-animatronic replicas of every US President.
-Though the show is a bit dated by today’s standards, it is a nice tribute to our nation’s leaders.
-Some of the later presidents recorded their own voices for the show.

 *Tip* When strolling through Liberty Square you cannot miss Liberty Belle Riverboat.
 This old fashion steamboat is so much fun to ride.